-&lt;sup>26 A disabled child counts for two, but due to lack of data this could not be simulated.
+&lt;sup>22 This amount is further increased to €5,180 for disabled children of lone parents, but due to lack of data on disability this is not simulated.

-$^{27}$ Not simulated because of lack of data.
-Charitable donations to recognized institutions of more than €30 can be deducted.
-The donations cannot amount to more than 10% of global net taxable income of the spouse, nor can it be more than €310,930 per spouse.
+&lt;sup>23 Not simulated because of lack of data.
+Charitable donations to recognized institutions of more than €0 (more than €40 as of 2011) can be deducted.
+The donations cannot amount to more than 10% of global net taxable income of the spouse, nor can it be more than €53,480 per spouse(2011).
 The deduction is proportional to the income of each spouse.

-&lt;sup>28 These are not simulated, but give rise to tax reductions that are calculated per spouse and limited in the following way:
+&lt;sup>24 These are not simulated, but give rise to tax reductions that are calculated per spouse and limited in the following way:

-- limited to 15% of the first €1,630 of income from professional activity and 6% for income above €1,630
+- limited to 15% of the first €1,730 of income from professional activity and 6% for income above €1,730